truffle-app/truffle/README.md

 ## Installation

+1. Install Docker
-1. Clone git repository
+2. Clone git repository
-2. Copy .env.sample and rename to => .env in client, server and flyway
+3. Copy .env.sample and rename to => .env in client, server and flyway
-3. Run "docker compose up --build"
-4. Read QR code with Expo Go to test app or
-4. Change "npm start" in client/dockerfile to "npm run web" to test via browser
-5. Make sure not to commit this change

 ### Server